GatorGauge/GatorGauge/README.md

 ### Test Coverage

+Test coverage is being addressed by Coveralls so that when Travis-CI runs, it can evaluate the coverage of the test suite.

 ### Activating Travis-CI

 Travis can only be implamented by admin accounts.
 Admin users can activate Travis by creating a travis.yml in the project's root directory.